zulip/zulip/api_docs/construct-narrow.md

 ### Message IDs

+The `with` operator is designed to be used in links that should follow a topic across being moved.
+Its operand is a message ID.

-The `near` and `id` operators, documented in the help center, use message IDs for their operands.
+The `near` and `id` operators, documented in the help center, also use message IDs for their operands.

+* `with:12345`: Search for the conversation (stream/topic pair) which
+  contains the message with ID `12345`.
+If such a message exists, and can be accessed by the user, then the search will be treated as having the `channel`/`topic`/`dm` operators corresponding to the conversation containing that message, replacing any such operators in the original request.
 * `near:12345`: Search messages around the message with ID `12345`.
 * `id:12345`: Search for only message with ID `12345`.

-The message ID operand for the `id` operator may be encoded as either a number or a string.
+The message ID operand for the `with` and `id` operators may be encoded as either a number or a string.
 The message ID operand for the `near` operator must be encoded as a string.

 **Changes**: Prior to Zulip 8.0 (feature level 194), the message ID operand for the `id` operator needed to be encoded as a string.